AmenZhou/amenzhou.github.io/_posts/2019-01-14-write-a-jwt-lib-to-understand-jwt.markdown

       }
     end

+    # Using HMAC to digest the signature seems to be proper
+    # HMAC - Hash-based Message Authentication, it is good for integrity of a message as well as the authenticity.
+    # Keep in mind that the signature is not decryptable.
     def signature
       # Have to use hexdigest over digest
       # otherwise, it will get a wrong signature after payload.to_json